Compromising Claims, Offers of Settlement and Part 36

 This is the most common method of trying to reach a compromise.
 There are four main types of offer:

 This is an offer made in accordance with Part 36 of the CPR.
 These rules are complex but – if fully complied with – lead to highly effective offers of settlement.
 Broadly speaking, if a Part 36 offer is not accepted within the relevant period, normally 21 days from the date it is made, the party receiving the offer (“the offeree”) is put at a significant costs risk.
-The costs risk is: if the offeree is the claimant and he is awarded judgment for less than the defendant’s Part 36 offer at trial, the defendant is likely to be able to recover his costs from the expiry of the relevant period (i.e. even though the defendant lost at trial).
+The costs risk in the multi-track is: if the offeree is the claimant and he is awarded judgment for less than the defendant’s Part 36 offer at trial, the defendant is likely to be able to recover his costs from the expiry of the relevant period (i.e. even though the defendant lost at trial).
 This potentially reverses the normal outcome of the loser paying the winner’s costs.
-Similarly, if the offeree is the defendant, the defendant is likely to be subject to both costs sanctions and a penalty payment of up to £75,000 if the claimant equals or beats his offer at trial.
+Similarly, if the offeree is the defendant, the defendant is likely to be subject to both costs sanctions and a penalty payment of up to £75,000 (a 10% uplift on damages awarded) if the claimant equals or beats his offer at trial.
 The purpose of Part 36 is to encourage settlement, in particular by enabling those who make sensible offers to protect themselves against the risk of being ordered to pay their opponent’s costs.
 It is a technical area of law and advice should be sought.
+A similar provision applies to claims allocated to the Fast Track and the Intermediate Track (for most claims issued on or after 1 October 2023) where a good offer from a claimant entitles them to additional costs (above the fixed recoverable costs) to an amount equivalent to 35% of the difference between the fixed costs for:

 This means that the offer cannot be referred to in the proceedings (including at trial), except on the issue of costs (i.e. after a decision on who is right and who is wrong has been made).
 Accordingly, the judge will not see a party’s offer as an implied weakness in their case, before handing down judgment.
 At the end of a trial, the offer can be taken into consideration on the issue of costs, but it does not have quite the same effect as a Part 36 offer.
 More particularly, it is only something which the judge has to take into account when deciding what order for costs to make.